Your Registered Retirement Savings Plan (RRSP) isn’t only an important retirement savings vehicle, it’s also a powerful tax saving tool.

 An RRSP deduction limit is the maximum amount of money you can contribute to your RRSP and claim as a tax deduction on your income tax return.

-Is a RRSP deduction limit the same as a contribution limit?
+Is an RRSP deduction limit the same as a contribution limit?

-Even though your RRSP deduction limit and contribution limit are related, they aren’t the same thing.
+Even though your RRSP deduction limit and contribution limit are related, they aren’t the same.

 An RRSP contribution limit sets a cap on the amount of money you can contribute to your RRSP in a given year.
 Your RRSP deduction limit determines the maximum amount of money you’re allowed to claim as a tax deduction on your income tax return for contributions made to your RRSP.

-You can have the same deduction limit and contribution limit, but if you make a contribution and not deduct it from your income tax return, these amounts can be different.
+You can have the same deduction limit and contribution limit, but if you make a contribution in a prior year that you did not deduct on your income tax return, these amounts can be different.

 How does the RRSP deduction limit work?